Developer-DAO/member-and-early-contributor-rewards/README.md

 The following strategy was then applied to the raw coordinape information to align the results with the ratified purpose of the Early Contributor rewards.

 1. First, any GIVE send above 10 was capped to 10.
-For example - if Alice sent Bob 15 GIVE, Alice will only receive 10 GIVE.
+For example - if Alice sent Bob 15 GIVE, Bob will only receive 10 GIVE.
 If Bob sent Alice 9 GIVE, Alice receives the entire 9 GIVE.
 2. Second, core contributors are verified by contribution leaders in the DAO.
 You can read more about this process and see the verification results [on our wiki](https://developerdao.notion.site/85f6ebe5393a43d9aabd682c269bd8f9?v=90f747eca99e4a66afca60f5b7ff19d5).
 3. Third, a GIVE cap is placed on **unverified contributors**.
 The GIVE cap was decided as 10 GIVE.
     1. This equates to 605 $CODE.
 This more than doubles a members initial $CODE claim if they just held the NFT at snapshot, but keeps the distribution below that of many verified contributors.